How to Buy a Title

 Buying Lord and Lady Titles

-How much does it cost to buy a Lord title?
+How much is a Lord title?

 Lordships tend to be the most frequently bought and sold titles.
 To give you an idea of how much you might need to spend if you were to buy a lordship, the title ‘Lordship of the manor of Wimbledon’ sold for over £150,000 in the late 90s.
 Keep in mind that traditional titles, like other types of investment, generally increase in value over time.
 So the cost of this Lordship now could easily be double the price it sold for initially.
 Celebrities have been known to buy Lord titles – a famous example would be when Chris Eubank bought the moniker Lordship of the Manor of Brighton in 1996.
 Eubank paid around £45,000 for the title in 1996, but the title has actually steadily lost value since then (although it is still worth a hefty £35,000).

-How much does it cost to buy a Lady title?
+How much is a Lady title?

 Traditional lady titles are less often bought and sold, so there is less information about how much it would cost to buy a lady title.
 However, the costs involved are very similar, as typically you’ll only receive a Lady of the Manor title if you buy a manor house.

-What is a Laird Title?
+What do you call a Scottish Lord and what is a Laird Title?

 Is a Highland Titles title the same as a nobility title?